At a glance

 Phnom Penh is a lively city with many French colonial buildings and plenty of sites to see.
 We’ll take you to visit the Royal Palace, which is home to the king of Cambodia.
 You’ll also see the Silver Pagoda with its impressive gold and jewelled Buddha statues.

 After the Royal Palace, you’ll stop by Wat Phnom Temple, the tallest religious structure in the city.
 You’ll walk around the park and learn about the many local dignitaries who were buried there.
 You’ll finish off your tour with a stop at the Central Market.
 You’ll find everything from food and clothing to jewellery and furniture.

 In the evening, you’ll prepare for the next day by watching a documentary on the Khmer Rouge Regime and its brutal policy.

-Day 3 – S21 Museum and the Choung Ek Killing Fields
+Day 3 – S21 Genocide Museum, Choeung Ek Killing Fields and meditation.

 To understand present-day Cambodia, you’ll start by learning about its recent dark history with the Khmer Rouge regime under ruler Pol Pot (1975 - 1979).
 This regime was responsible for the deaths of an estimated two million people.
 A number that is truly hard to fathom.